monikamarr/ai201-project3-takemeter/README.md

 The model successfully learned to identify many Analysis comments but struggled to separate Analysis from Hot Take.

-This suggests that NBA discussions often mix opinions with basketball reasoning, making the categories less distinct than originally expected.
+This suggests that NBA discussions often blend basketball reasoning with strong opinions.
+Many comments contain elements of both categories, making the classification task more difficult than expected.

-The model appeared to learn that Analysis was the safest prediction when uncertain, which caused it to over-predict that category.
+The model frequently defaulted to predicting Analysis when uncertain, which explains the poor Hot Take recall.

+Although the fine-tuned model only slightly outperformed the baseline, the results demonstrate that domain-specific annotation can improve performance even with a relatively small dataset.

 ---